groupdocs-assembly-cloud/assembly-python-sdk/docs/AssemblyApi.md

 # create an instance of the API class
 api_instance = groupdocsassemblycloud.AssemblyApi(groupdocsassemblycloud.ApiClient(configuration))
 assemble_options = groupdocsassemblycloud.AssembleOptions() # AssembleOptions | Assemble Options.
-It should be JSON with TemplateName, SaveFormat, ReportData and etc.
+It should be JSON or XML with TemplateFileInfo, SaveFormat, ReportData and etc.

 try:
     # Builds a document using document template and XML or JSON data passed in request.